HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - You can automate the setup of network services with a configuration management system
 - You can install and configure reproducible virtual environments (Infrastructure as Code) with suitable tools for the automation of the entire lifecycle of a VM

+## Acceptance criteria

+- You should be able to reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
+- When connecting a workstation VM to the network, it should get correct IP settings and should be able to view the local website (using the hostname, not the IP address) and have internet access.
+- You should be able to ping the hosts in the network by host name (rather than IP address) from the workstation VM.

 ## 2.1.
 Set up the lab environment

 Go to the `vmlab` directory and start the Vagrant environment, currently consisting of a single VM with host name `srv010` (which will become our web server).
 The last few lines of the output shows that an Ansible Playbook was run.
 You can find that playbook in the subdirectory [vmlab/ansible/site.yml](../vmlab/ansible/site.yml).
 Currently, this playbook is all but empty, so nothing really happens.
 Verify in the output that no changes were applied to the VM (look for the text `changed=0`).